sharat87/prestige/README.markdown

 - Ability to start client and server with a single `docker-compose` command.
 - Javascript syntax highlighting.
 - Create a rough SVG Logo.

+## Why the domain?

+Well, because finding a decent and reasonable domain name today is precisely mad.
+Arriving at this domain went something like this:

+> SO: Whatcha doin?
+> Me: Going mad looking for a domain name for my project.
+> SO: Okay.
+> Me: I'm just going to pick a mad domain instead.
+> SO: Sure.
+> Me: I'll just stick mad into the domain name!
+> SO: What's for dinner?

+And so we have [prestigemad.com](https://prestigemad.com).